csrc-sdsu/mole/doc/sphinx/README.md

-# MOLE Documentation
+# MOLE Documentation Guide

-This guide explains how to build and maintain the documentation for the Mimetic Operators Library Enhanced (MOLE).
+This is the definitive guide for building and maintaining the documentation for the MOLE.

 ## Documentation Structure